w3c/wai-about-wai/_about/translating/glossaries/spanish.md

 ref: /about/translating/glossaries/spanish/
 lang: en
 doc-note-type: draft
+doc-note-message-md: This page is a never-ending work in progress document.
+It is used by volunteers to iterate internally on the most appropriate terms to translate sensitive, difficult or common words and phrases used in WAI resources.
 last_updated: 2023-09-18
 description: Help make the Web accessible to people with disabilities around the world.
 We appreciate your contributions to translating W3C WAI accessibility resources.
 image: /content-images/wai-about-wai/social-translations.png